Access the Tools to Optimize the Tax Consequences for Your Bankrupt Clients (or Your Business)

 Who Should Attend

-CPAs and Enrolled Agents
+Enrolled Agents (EAs)

-Finance and Accounting Professionals
+Finance and accounting professionals

-Accounting and taxation firms
+Personnel in accounting and taxation firms

-Law firms dealing with tax issues
+Personnel in law firms dealing with tax issues

-Profit businesses involved in joint ventures with nonprofit organizations
+Profit businesses involved in joint ventures with non-profit organizations

-Robert E. McKenzie is a Partner of the law firm of Arnstein & Lehr LLP of Chicago, Illinois, concentrating his practice in representation before the Internal Revenue Service and state tax agencies.
-He has lectured extensively on the subject of tax representation and has presented courses be...
+Robert E. McKenzie is a partner of the law firm of Saul Ewing Arnstein & Lehr LLP of Chicago, Illinois, concentrating his practice in representation before the Internal Revenue Service and state agencies.
+He has lectured extensively on the subject of taxation.
+He ...